Second Order Path Variationals in Non-Stationary Online Learning: MAIN RESULTS

 \begin{remark} One may ask if a simpler algorithm such as carefully tuned online gradient descend (OGD) can enjoy these fast rates too.
-However, Proposition 2 of \citet{baby2020higherTV} implies that properly tuned OGD algorithm which is optimal against comparators in $\mathcal TV^{(0)}$ class under convex losses, necessarily suffers a slower dynamic regret of $\Omega(n^{1/4})$ against comparators in $\mathcal{TV}^{(1)}(1)$ class under exp-concave losses (see Lemma \ref{lem:linsmooth} in Appendix \ref{app:lit}). \end{remark}
+However, Proposition 2 of \citet{baby2020higherTV} implies that properly tuned OGD algorithm which is optimal against set of all comparators $\bs w_{1:n}$ with $\TV_0(\bs w_{1:n}) \le 1$ under convex losses, necessarily suffers a slower dynamic regret of $\Omega(n^{1/4})$ against set of all comparators with $\TV_1(\bs w_{1:n}) \le 1$ under exp-concave losses (see Lemma \ref{lem:linsmooth} in Appendix \ref{app:lit}). \end{remark}